Black and White Landscape Photography by Tony Hertz

 About - Statement, Brief Bio and Career Narrative

 My intention is to photograph what is felt and not often seen.
-I make images instinctively.
-I enjoy capturing moments that evoke mystery, mood and beauty and sharing them with you.
+I make images instinctively and enjoy capturing moments that evoke mystery, mood and beauty and sharing them with you.

 I appreciate black and white's simplicity of form and light.
 The challenge and discovery in making simple compositional elements in black and white (and color) deepen my personal meanings to nature.